walt-id/waltid-identity/waltid-libraries/auth/waltid-ktor-authnz/docs/new-auth-method.md

 However, in a special case, some authentication methods do not work on an account identifier, but on an account itself.
 For example, certain 2FA (two-factor authentication) methods, like TOTP.
 TOTP has to know what account to work on, because it has to compare the secret for a certain account.
 But TOTP login does not involve any account id, you just share the 6-digit pin.
-For this reason, you have to have used a certain auth method prior to TOTP, an account can be selected (for example, you could first use
+For this reason, you have to have used a certain auth method prior to TOTP, so that an account can be selected (for example, you could first use Email & password, and then use TOTP after that - with the first method, the account can be selected by email, and then the information what secret to compare against exists for the TOTP method).
+So some methods, like TOTP, actually have no identifier (there is no
-Email & password, and then use TOTP after that - with the first method, the account can be selected by email, and then the information what secret to compare against exists for the TOTP method).
-So some methods, like TOTP, actually have no identifier (there is no TotpIdentifier).
+`TotpIdentifier` or similar).

 ## Short intro: method

 The Auth Method is what holds the implementation that checks authentication.

 - Of course, authentication with username & password works differently than with public key or TOTP
-- Some methods have data, some methods have configuration, some have neither
+- Some methods have configuration (global to the flow), some methods have StoredData, and some have neither
-- Configuration is global to the flow, e.g.:
+- Configuration vs StoredData:
     - OIDC remote details (what OIDC server to authenticate against, client id & client secret, etc.) would be global to the flow (the same for all users of the flow) -> thus it is AuthMethodConfiguration
     - With the UserPass auth method, users are authenticated against their passwords.
-Of course, the passwords are not the same for everyone (and thus NOT global to the flow), but different for every user -> thus it is AuthMethodStoredData (stored for every user)
+Of course, the passwords are not the same for everyone (and thus NOT global to the flow), but different for every user -> thus it is AuthMethodStoredData (stored for every user individually)

 ## Let's see the code

 ### Identifier

 ```kotlin
 package id.walt.ktorauthnz.accounts.identifiers.methods